Kensey Johns (judge): Later judicial career

 When Read died in 1798, Johns succeeded him as chief justice of Delaware.
 He held that office until 1828 or 1830, when he became chancellor of Delaware.
 He held that post until the 1832 Constitution of Delaware became operative, at which point he was succeeded by his son, Kensey Johns Jr.

 Death and legacy

-Johns died in New Castle, Delaware, on December 21, 1848, and his son Kensey Johns Jr. would also die before the American Civil War, and be buried in the family plot at Immanuel Episcopal Church on the Green in New Castle, Delaware.
+Johns died in New Castle, Delaware, on December 21, 1848, and his son Kensey Johns would also die before the American Civil War, and be buried in the family plot at Immanuel Episcopal Church on the Green in New Castle, Delaware.
 His son John Johns, the elder of the two sons who became Episcopal priests (whereas Kensey Jr. was a Presbyterian), would become a bishop in Virginia and supporter of the Confederate States of America.
 The Johns family lost their slaves after the war ended, but Delaware did not secede from the Union.
 Their ancestral home, Sudley, was listed on the National Register of Historic Places in 1973.